 In \figref{fig:Inconsistent implications}, $F_1$ is similar to $F_0$ and $R = \{x_0 = x_1\}$. $F_1$ has two disjuncts and thus two possible instantiations: $\instantiation{F_1} = \{x_1 \geq 1, (x_1 < 1) \wedge (\mathtt{f}(x_1) = 6) \}$.
 The formula $G = (x_0 > -1) \wedge (\mathtt{f}(x_0) \leq 7) \wedge (x_1 \geq 1) \wedge (x_0 = x_1)$ for the first instantiation is satisfiable, but none of the values the solver can assign to $x_0$ (which are all greater or equal to $1$) are sufficient for the unsatisfiability proof to succeed.
 The second instantiation adds additional constraints: instead of $x_1 \geq 1$, it requires ($x_1 < 1) \wedge (\mathtt{f}(x_1) = 6)$.
 The resulting $G$ formula has a unique solution for $x_0$, namely 0, and the triggering term $\mathtt{f}(0)$ is sufficient to prove unsat.

-The procedure $\algCandidateTerm$ in \algref{lst:Algorithm2} synthesizes a candidate triggering term $T$ from the models of $G$ and the rewritings $R$.
+The procedure $\algCandidateTerm$ from \algref{lst:Algorithm2} synthesizes a candidate triggering term $T$ from the model of $G$ and the rewritings $R$.
 We first collect all the patterns of the formulas from the cluster $C$ (\algref{lst:Algorithm2}, line 2), i.e., of $F$ and of its similar conjuncts (see \algref{lst:Algorithm}, line 15).
 Then, we \emph{apply} the rewritings, in an arbitrary order (\algref{lst:Algorithm2}, lines 3--6).
 That is, we substitute the quantified variable $x$ from the left hand side of the rewriting with the right hand side term $rhs$ and propagate this substitution to the remaining rewritings.
 This step allows us to include in the synthesized triggering terms additional information, which cannot be provided by the solver.